damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

 - Open the terminal and check if you have [OpenSSL] installed: `$ openssl version`.
 If the response is not `OpenSSL x.x.x date`, install it before continue
 - Run the command recommended by StartCom:

-  `$ openssl req -newkey rsa:2048 -keyout yourkeyname.key -out yourkeyname.csr`.
+      openssl req -newkey rsa:4096 -keyout yourkeyname.key -out yourkeyname.csr

   Use `sudo` if needed.
-Alternatively, you can change the key length to `rsa:4096`.
+Alternatively, you can keep the key length at `rsa:2048`.
   The file name (`yourkeyname`) can be chosen at your will
 - Enter the PEM passphrase (it's like a password)
 - Verify it by typing the same passphrase again.
 Memorize it or make a note.